-The City of Canton Water Department is pleased to present you with our eleventh Annual Water Quality Report.
-As this report will show you, Canton is fortunate to have an abundant, dependable source of high quality drinking water.
+The City of Canton Water Department is pleased to present, to you, our twelfth Annual Water Quality Report.
+The City of Canton is fortunate to have an abundant, dependable source of high quality drinking water.
 We are proud to announce that our water continues to meet or exceed all federal and state Environmental Protection Agency (EPA) standards set for water quality.
-Our goal is and always has been to provide our consumers with a safe, dependable supply of drinking water and top-notch customer service at a minimum of cost.
+We have a current, unconditional license to operate our water system.
+Our goal is and always has been to provide consumers with a safe, dependable supply of drinking water and top-notch customer service at a minimum of cost for you today, your children tomorrow and your grandchildren years from now.